chrisgrieser/chrisgrieser.github.io/docs/index.md

 title: Chris Grieser – Website
 ---
 ## Academic research in sociology
 **Research areas**
+- Digital economy
-Digital economy, Sociology of Science & Technology, Qualitative Methods
+- Sociology of Technology, Innovation & Science
+- Qualitative Methods

 **PhD-project**
 The project investigates how the governance of digital platforms is linked with